AdvaniaSE/PowerShellFundamentals/05. Variables/Detailed.md

 ---

-- Save today's date to a variable, and explore the different properties and methods of a DateTime object.
+- Save today's date to a variable, and explore the type and the different properties and methods of the object

 ```Powershell
 # Use Get-Command to find hos to get todays date